whamtet/simpleui/README.md

 <!-- TOC --><a name="pros-and-cons-of-simpleui"></a>
 ## Pros and Cons of SimpleUI

 SimpleUI offers two big advantages over JS-oriented frameworks.
 You get about a 30% saving on development time due to the simplified architecture.
 No http client, routing library, state management complexity etc.  Even more importantly for users the bundle size is reduced 90 - 99%.
 Initial page load is as little as 2kb, HTMX loads asyncronously while the user is absorbing page content.

 The limitation of both SimpleUI and HTMX occurs when there are complex dependencies between different parts of the page.
-If a change in one element triggers updates in one or two others you can [swap in oob](#updating-multiple-components), once you do this too much you're loading half the page with every state change.
+If a change in one element triggers updates in one or two others you can [swap in oob](#updating-multiple-components), but once you do this too much you're loading half the page with every state change.
 This is the same as bad old plain HTML and you should consider switching to a JS-oriented solution.

 In practice this situation is rare for business apps and even games can be developed using SimpleUI (e.g. [War of the Ring](https://wotr.online)).